Annual Report Summary 2023/24

 Impact case studies

-Cancer of unknown primary (CUP) is where cancer has been found in the body (secondary cancer), but current standard tests can’t identify where the cancer started (primary cancer).
+Cancer of unknown primary (CUP) is where cancer has been found in the body (the secondary cancer), but current standard tests can’t identify where the cancer started (the primary cancer).

 Researchers from Manchester BRC’s Cancer Precision Medicine Theme developed a new blood test that can accurately predict where the primary tumour is in patients with CUP.